-- Establish a diverse Workforce Committee to gather feedback from current staff and to collaborate to improve the induction program for all new employees. - Gather and review feedback from current staff. - The Workforce Committee will develop a draft/pilot induction program which may include, but will not be limited to, trainings, learning resources, formal mentoring or peer coaching.
+- Establish a diverse Workforce Committee to gather feedback from current staff and to collaborate to improve the induction program for all new employees. - Gather and review feedback from current staff. - The Workforce Committee will develop a draft/pilot induction program which may include, but will not be limited to, training, learning resources, formal mentoring or peer coaching.

-- Resources necessary to fully implement all newly developed employee induction programs will be proposed as part of the fiscal year 2021 budget process. - The induction programs will be tested/piloted to the greatest extent possible without specifically designated funding. - Gather feedback from those who participate in the pilot induction programs; adjust the plans according to relevant feedback.
+- Resources necessary to fully implement all newly developed employee induction programs will be proposed as part of the fiscal year 2021 budget process. - The induction programs will be tested/piloted to the greatest extent possible without specifically designated funding.

-- Define and improve the human resources and leadership processes and procedures that support the induction programs. - Implement-all-newly developed or improved induction programs during the 2020/21 school year. in accord with the established budget. - Gather feedback from those who participate in the induction programs; adjust the plans according to relevant feedback.

-- Review the effectiveness of the current teacher mentoring program and recommend adjustments if warranted. - Determine the feasibility of holding a new para-educator orientation day just prior to the start of each school year.
+- Define and improve the human resources and leadership processes and procedures that support the induction programs. - Implement newly developed or improved induction programs during the 2020/21 school year. - Gather feedback from those who participate in the induction programs; adjust the plans according to relevant feedback. - Review the effectiveness of the current teacher mentoring program and recommend adjustments if warranted. - Determine the feasibility of holding a new para-educator orientation day just prior to the start of each school year.